Complete Guide to Business Intelligence and Analytics: Strategy, Steps, Processes, and Tools

 - Time period

 Cubes form a multidimensional database of information that can be adapted to group it in different ways and create reports more quickly.
-OLAP cubes dedicated to different data themes form OLAP databases.
 A warehouse and OLAP are used in conjunction, as cubes store a relatively small amount of data and serve for processing convenience.

-Recommendation: The data warehouse + OLAP cubes architecture can be considered a typical one.
-It can be used by companies of all sizes that require data storage and complex multidimensional analysis of the information.
+Recommendation: The data warehouse + OLAP cubes architecture can be used by companies of all sizes that require complex multidimensional analysis of the information.
 If you don’t want to bombard your warehouse with queries, consider an OLAP architectural approach.

 A warehouse is the first and biggest element of business intelligence architecture.
-A smaller representation of warehouses’ datasets is a data mart.
-A data mart is a subject-oriented piece of a warehouse that gathers thematically familiar information dedicated to a specific department.
-With the help of data marts, separate departments can access required data, as data marts offer insights dedicated to a single sphere of business.
-That means your developers can avoid setting up permission-based querying for the end users.
+A smaller representation of warehouse datasets is a data mart that gathers information dedicated to a particular subject area.
+With the help of data marts, separate departments can access required data.

-Data mart are smaller representations of the warehouse dedicated to specific data domains
+Data marts are smaller representations of the warehouse dedicated to specific data domains

 Enterprise businesses may require multiple options for data management.
 Data marts and cubes are different technologies, but they are both used to represent smaller chunks of information from the warehouse.
-Data marts represent a problem-specific subset of a data warehouse, but it can be implemented differently.
+Data marts represent a problem-specific subset of a data warehouse, but they can be implemented differently.
 The implementation option includes relational databases (warehouse or any other SQL database), and multidimensional, which are basically OLAP cubes.
-So, you can use both technologies to manage your data and distribute across the organization’s departments.
+So you can use both technologies to manage your data and distribute it across the organization’s departments.

 Recommendation: You can utilize both technologies as they support the same idea, but serve different purposes.
 Data marts can be implemented as a part of a data warehouse for security, data aggregation, or accessibility.
 Or you can use data marts as a representation of several dimensions of the OLAP cube.
-But, keep in mind that both data marts and OLAP cubes will require separate database setup.
+But keep in mind that both data marts and OLAP cubes will require separate database setups.